Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models

 \textbf{Note:} \trinity is currently under active development.
-This technical report corresponds to commit id \texttt{f17db3d} (May 23, 2025) of the GitHub repository, and will be continuously updated as the codebase evolves.
+This technical report corresponds to commit id \texttt{63d4920} (July 14, 2025) of the GitHub repository, and will be continuously updated as the codebase evolves.
 Comments, suggestions and contributions are welcome!